 In the event any of the alarms to the answering service are out of order at 1700 hours, the Electric Distribution Operator will remain on duty.
-The Electric Distribution Operator will likewise remain on duty until all trouble calls are completed, alarms cleared and the system is in a "normal" status, before transferring control to the answering service unless otherwise directed by a supervisor.
+The Electric Distribution Operator will likewise remain on duty until all trouble calls are completed, alarms cleared and the system is in an "operational" status, with all power restored before transferring control to the answering service unless otherwise directed by a supervisor.
 When transferring control to the Electric Distribution Operator or Relief Operator, the answering service will advise as to current status.